 Classes may be scheduled Monday through Friday between 4pm and 10pm for the evening schedule, OR Monday through Friday between 8am and 5pm for the daytime schedule.
+Clinicals and labs may be outside regular hours, including weekends.

 Registered Nursing (All Quarters)